Atharva-Phatak/NLP-Project-LU/Harshita/README.md

 - A list of the top-level files in this project with a description of what each file is.

 ```
-- Datasets/                              ----> train/validation/gold test dataset in csv format
+- Datasets/                        ----> train/test/gold dataset in csv format
     - dev.csv
     - gold-test
     - train.csv

 - GRU+GloVe/                       ----> Folder for GRU with GloVe embeddings file
     - GRU+Glove.ipynb
     - gru+glove.py

 - readme.md                        ----> This markdown file you are reading.

 ```